 In many states, however, limited-service agents have to contend with state minimum service requirements.
 These regulations limit how "limited" these agents' services can be by requiring them to perform certain duties for their clients — even if the client doesn't want or need them.

-What doesn't a limited-service agent do for a seller?
+What a limited-service agent doesn't do for a seller

 The National Association of REALTORS® (NAR) defines a limited-service real estate agent as an agent who does NOT offer one or more of these essential agent services: